ingspadavecchia/url_shortener/README.md

 You can now access the server at http://localhost

+To decode urls and be redirected use http://localhost/sites/{short_url} for example: http://localhost/sites/g

 ## Database seeding

 **Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**